 Relay Race advanced variant

-This game is beneficial for advanced and older students too, to drill an aspect of language where there are frequent errors.
-Or give pupils the more challenging task of coming up with their own sentences during the race.
+This game is also beneficial for advanced and older students to drill something students often get wrong.
+Alternatively, have pupils make up their own sentences during the race to make the game more challenging.
 For example, hand a picture or word card to the first student in each team.
 This student thinks of a sentence with the word in it.
-The student then passes the card to the next person in the team and this person has to create a different sentence.
-This allows intermediate students to work on speaking skills using a much wider range of language.
+The student then passes the card to the next in line, who has to create a different sentence.
+This freedom allows intermediate students to work on speaking skills using a broader range of language.

-If you use this as a fluency game then do not focus on correcting the language during the game.
-You might note a few errors and go over them on the board afterwards.
+However, if using this classroom vocabulary game to invent sentences on the spur of the moment, as described above, do not focus on correcting the language.
+Instead, you might note glaring errors and go over them on the board afterwards.
 If doing an accuracy drill, keep language sufficiently simple so that the game is well within the students’ grasp.
 If doing a fluency activity, errors are inevitable and are to be accepted.

 Reading and spelling variants

 Play with sentences instead.
-For a spelling game the first player has a word flashcard and says that word to the second player, who spells it.
-If the second player is correct the first player hands the paper over and the second child spells the second word to the third player, who names it, takes the paper and so on.
+For a spelling game, the first player has a word flashcard and says it to the second player, who spells it.
+If the second player is correct, the first player hands the paper over, and the second child says the word to the third player, who spells it, takes the paper, and so on.

-This is quite challenging so you could play with intermediate players and even teenagers and adults will find this fun.
+This spelling activity is pretty challenging.
+Therefore, you could play it with intermediate players.
+In addition, even teenagers and adults find it fun.